Anston cum Membris is an Ecclesiastical Parish in the county of Yorkshire, created in 1736 from Laughton en le Morthen Ancient Parish.

 The Imperial Gazetteer of England & Wales 1870

 ANSTON, a township, a parish, and a subdistrict, in the district of Worksop, and W. R. Yorkshire.
-The township lies on the Chesterfield canal, about 1 mile N of Kiveton Park r. station, and 10 ESE of Sheffield; is divided into North and South Anston; and has a post office, of the name of South Anston, under Rotherham.
+The township lies on the Chesterfield canal, about 1 mile N of Kiveton Park r. station, and 10 ESE of Sheffield; is divided into North and South Auston; and has a post office, of the name of South Auston, under Rotherham.
 Pop., 1,126.
 Houses, 237.
 The parish is called Anston cum-Membris; and includes also the township of Woodsetts.
 Acres, 4,490.
 Real property, exclusive of Woodsetts, £4,820.
 Pop., 1,290.
 Houses, 279.
 The property is divided among a few.
 Nail-making and starch making are carried on.
 The living is a vicarage in the diocese of York.
 Value, £280.
 Patron, the Archbishop of York.
 The church is good.
 The subdistrict comprises seven parishes.
 Acres, 16,580.
 Pop., 3,222.
 Houses, 679.

 Source: The Imperial Gazetteer of England & Wales [Wilson, John M].
 A. Fullarton & Co.
 N. d. c.
 [1870-72].